-As indicated in prior SERs, pollution awareness, waste minimization and recycling programs have been in practice since 1990, with improvements implemented most recently in 2003.
+As indicated in prior SERs, pollution awareness, waste minimization and recycling programs have been in practice since 1990, with improvements implemented most recently in 2010.
 The plan conforms to Executive Order 13423 and Executive Order 13514.
 Elements of the plan include:

-- A statement of management support and commitment. - A waste minimization policy for the Laboratory. - Goals. - Waste minimization and recycling activities. - Employee awareness. - Affirmative procurement program.
+- ➤ A statement of management support and commitment. - ➤ A waste minimization policy for the Laboratory. - Goals. - Waste minimization and recycling activities. - > Employee awareness. - Affirmative procurement program.

-The Laboratory was engaged in waste minimization activities in 2009.
+The Laboratory was engaged in waste minimization activities in 2010.
 These activities helped reduce the quantities of non-hazardous and hazardous wastes generated by the Laboratory.
 Examples include:

 - Steel recycling.

 - White paper and computer paper are recycled.

 - Styrofoam peanut recycling.

 - Chemical surplus redistribution.

 - > Telephone book recycling.

-- Fluorescent bulb recycling.
+- > Fluorescent bulb recycling.

 - CRT recycling.

 - Battery recycling.

+- Corrugated Cardboard

-All other non-hazardous waste generated by the Laboratory (e.g. cardboard, garbage, trash) was collected and transported to the City of Ames' Resource Recovery Plant for processing.
+All other non-hazardous waste generated by the Laboratory was collected and transported to the City of Ames' Resource Recovery Plant for processing.
 Combustible waste is used as fuel in the city's electrical utility power plant.
 Scrap metal from uncontrolled areas is sent offsite for recycling.

 Waste generation, recycling and environmentally preferred purchasing data are entered every fiscal year into DOE's pollution prevention web based database.
-Data reports can be accessed on DOE's Office of Health, Safety and Security Pollution Prevention website at: http://www.hss.energy.gov/pp/dataentry.html.
+Data reports can be accessed on DOE's Office of Health, Safety and Security Pollution Prevention website.

-Ames Laboratory's Facility Services Group is capable of recovering R-12 refrigerants, except from vehicles, and R-22 refrigerants for recycling or disposal.
+Ames Laboratory's Facilities Services is capable of recovering R-12 refrigerants, except from vehicles, and R-22 refrigerants for recycling or disposal.
 Recovery equipment is registered with EPA Region VII under Number 608.
 Freon is recycled through the Laboratory's waste disposal vendor.

-The Laboratory's Executable Plan (http://www.ameslab.gov/esha/EMS%20 Page/EMS.htm) outlines the Laboratory's commitment to meeting Executive Order 13423 & 13154 energy goals.
+The Laboratory's Site Sustainability Plan outlines the Laboratory's commitment to meeting Executive Order 13423 & 13154 sustainability goals.